Saint Helena, Ascension and Tristan da Cunha: Administrative divisions

 Administratively, each territory of Saint Helena, Ascension and Tristan da Cunha is governed by a council.
 The Governor of the territory presides over the Saint Helena Legislative Council, and an Administrator on Ascension Island and an Administrator on Tristan da Cunha preside over these two areas' Island Councils.
 See Constitution section below.

 The island of St Helena is then further divided into eight districts.

 Constitution

-The Saint Helena, Ascension and Tristan da Cunha Constitution Order 2009 (an Order in Council of the Privy Council of the United Kingdom) enacted a new constitution for the territories, which came into effect on 1 September 2009.
-Although raising Ascension and Tristan da Cunha to equal status with Saint Helena, the constitution is divided into three chapters, one for each territory.
-Saint Helena has a Governor and a Legislative Council, whilst Tristan da Cunha and Ascension each have an Administrator and an Island Council.
+The St Helena, Ascension and Tristan da Cunha Constitution Order 2009 (an Order in Council of the Privy Council of the United Kingdom) enacted a new constitution for the territory, which came into effect on 1 September 2009, and elevated Ascension Island and Tristan da Cunha from being dependencies of Saint Helena to equal constituent parts.
+Each constituent part has its own government, however the constitution order states that Governor of Saint Helena is ex officio also the Governor of Ascension and the Governor of Tristan da Cunha.
+Due to the distance between the three constituent parts of the territory the Ascension and Tristan da Cunha each have an Administrator who represents the Governor when they are off island.
 Notably the constitution includes (for each territory) the "fundamental rights and freedoms of individuals".

 Saint Helena also has an Executive Council.
 The Governor of Saint Helena is the British monarch's representative.
 The three territories share the same Attorney General, and the same Supreme Court and Court of Appeal.